hackoregon/linux-laptop-setup/vagrant-box-creation/README.md

 2. Type `git clone https://github.com/hackoregon/linux-laptop-setup`.
 3. Type `cd linux-laptop-setup`.
 4. Type `git checkout <working branch>`.
+5. Type `./1core`.
+This will install the core packages for all users.
-5. Type `./database-gis-services-upstream`.
+6. Type `./database-gis-services-upstream`.
 This installs PostgreSQL and PostGIS for all users on the machine.
 It will add 'hack' as a database super-user.
-6. Type `./data-science-services`.
+7. Type `./data-science-services`.
 This will install Miniconda and the data science environment for the 'hack' user.
+8. Type `ssh-keygen` to generate keys for secure shell.
+Answer all the prompts with `Enter`.
-7. Shut down the system with `sudo shutdown -h now`.
+9. Shut down the system with `sudo shutdown -h now`.
+10. In the machine's network settings, set port forwarding: port 22 -> 2222 and port 8888 -> 8888.

 ## Preparing the virtual machine as a Vagrant box
 5. Type `cd vagrant-box-creation`.